Ctt011/CuisineCritique/README.md

 2. **Handling Missing/Invalid Ratings**: Replace all ratings of `0` with `NaN` to ensure they don't distort the analysis.
 3. **Calculating Average Ratings**: Compute the average rating for each recipe and add it back to the `recipes` dataset for further analysis.
 4. **Extracting Cuisines**: Parse the `tags` column to identify cuisines associated with each recipe.
-5. **New features**: (e.g., cuisine type) were added for better analysis.
+5. **New feature**: cuisine type added for better analysis.

-### Justification for Replacing Ratings of 0 with `NaN`

-In the `RAW_interactions.csv` dataset, a rating of `0` likely represents missing or invalid data rather than an actual user evaluation of the recipe.
-Including these `0` values in the analysis would incorrectly lower the average ratings of recipes and introduce bias.
-By replacing `0` with `NaN`:

-1. **Improves Data Integrity**:
-   - Ensures that only valid user ratings contribute to the average rating calculation.
-   - Prevents invalid ratings from distorting the analysis of trends and patterns.

-2. **Alignment with Statistical Practices**:
-   - Missing or invalid data is typically excluded from summary statistics (e.g., mean, median) to avoid skewed results.

-3. **Focus on Meaningful Information**:
-   - Recipes with actual user feedback (ratings of 1–5) provide more meaningful insights about cuisine popularity and recipe quality.

-Replacing `0` with `NaN` ensures that the analysis reflects accurate user preferences and supports reliable conclusions.
+In order to efficiently work with the data, we needed to perform various cleaning steps.
+First, joined by the ‘recipe_id’, we merged the two tables to be able to extract the taste preferences by all their attributes for better analysis.
+Upon further inspection, we found ratings of 0 for many recipes and decided to replace these records with ratings of 0 to NaN, to eliminate bias in the ‘ratings’ columns values, which could skew the numbers.
+After replacing the missing ratings, we calculated the ‘average_rating’ across all recipes of the same ID and ensured that average rating was added back into the dataset.
+In addition, we created a new feature variable from the ‘tags’ column by extracting the cuisine from each row.
+I found that the majority The cuisine column contains ethnic histories of the recipe within the column, “tag” which was then parsed out, and added as a new feature (cuisine type).

 ---